On a voyage of discovery in Bamberg's garden centre

 But liquorice is not the only traditional Bamberg horticultural speciality.
 Let us surprise you!
 What's the story behind the Mussärol, for example, or the Bamberg onion?
 Of course, you will have the opportunity to sample culinary delights and take home many a culinary souvenir.
 And perhaps you will be able to sample some real sweet treats here.

-Please check the opening times of the individual tour highlights in the app before setting off on your trip so that you can be sure of making the most of all the recommendations.
+Please check the opening times of the individual tour highlights in the app before setting off on your trip so that you can be sure of making use of all the recommendations.

 A city tour for nature lovers and culture vultures